snehildwivedi03/DSA-in-Cpp/README.md

-# C++ DSA Roadmap
+# 90 Day C++ DSA Roadmap

-This repository is designed to help you master Data Structures and Algorithms (DSA) using C++.
+This repository is designed to help you cover essential topics for Data Structures and Algorithms (DSA) using C++.
 It provides a detailed week-wise and day-wise plan to improve your problem-solving skills, with focus on understanding the fundamentals, intermediate concepts, advanced algorithms, and project development.
 Each day contains theoretical concepts followed by practical problems for better understanding.

 ## Table of Contents
 1. [Week 1-2: Basics and Fundamentals](#week-1-2-basics-and-fundamentals)